DW-Research/Compendium/README.md

-# Compendium
+# Compendium: In Progress - More details to follow
 Compendium:  A concise but detailed collection of Scripts, Reverse Shells and Commands for Offensive Security.

-# In Progress - More details to follow
+## Favourites - Most used examples

+File transfers - Cooming soon
+PTY Shells - Coming soon
+commands - Coming Soon

 ## Meterpreter Shells